georgeadamson/jQuery-on-event-binding-polyfill/README.md

     &lt;script&gt;jquery-on.min.js&lt;/script&gt;
 </pre>

-Note: This only monkeypatches jQuery with a new jQuery.fn.on method if it is not already present.
+Note: This won't monkeypatch jQuery with a jQuery.fn.on method if it is already present.